 I am not a fan of spicy food, and though most people say that one of the nicest things to do in Sri Lanka is eating, I had a really hard time finding food I could enjoy.
 At times I was so desperate for something mild that I bought avocado, bread and tomatoes and just ate a sandwich.

-All the best places to visit in Sri Lanka have a decent selection of restaurants, though the budget ones are also extremely low quality.
+You will find that even the best places to visit in Sri Lanka have a small selection of restaurants, though the budget ones are also extremely low quality.
 Guest houses are good places to try local food: owners usually offer to prepare meals and they also have a selection of vegetarian options.
 String hoppers and chicken curry are among the dishes to try in Sri Lanka.

 Beer would be good in Sri Lanka, were it not for the fact that it is hardly served cold.
 Lemonade, on the other hand, is incredibly refreshing.